 Some people with cancer may not qualify to be living donors due to their medical conditions.
 (That is, they may not be able to donate a kidney or part of their liver.)
 But some may still have organs and body tissues that can be used after they die.

 If you want to donate, it’s OK to list yourself as a donor on your driver’s license.
 Be sure that your family knows of your wishes, too, since they may be asked to give consent.
 If your cancer has been actively spreading, internal organs will not be taken.
 But if you die after being cancer-free for a long time, your organs may be used.
 Other tissues, such as skin, tendons, and bone can often be used, too.
 Careful evaluation of any donor who has ever had cancer, including biopsies of anything unexpected, is done at the time of death.
 The decision about which organs or tissues can be safely used is then made by medical professionals, as long your family agrees that you wanted to donate.

 Even if other organs and tissues can’t be used, donating your corneas is one way to offer help to others.
 Almost anyone with cancer (except those with certain blood or eye cancers) can donate their corneas.
-You can learn more about cornea donation from the Eye Bank Association of America (see the next section).
+You can learn more about cornea donation from the Eye Bank Association of America (see additional resources).

-If you have questions about whether you may be able to donate your organs or tissues, please contact UNOS or Donate Life America (see the section below) or the organ procurement center in your community.
+If you have questions about whether you may be able to donate your organs or tissues, please contact UNOS or Donate Life America (see additional resources) or the organ procurement center in your community.

 United Network for Organ Sharing (UNOS)

 Information on organ donation and transplant, myths about donation, and more about being a donor.
 Their patient website, www.transplantliving.org, gives reliable information to empower patients and families before, during, and after transplant.